rem13s/hargo/content/products/leaflet.md

 priceBefore: ""

 # Product Short Description
-shortDescription: "RARE ORIGINAL WWII Memorial leaflet Germany - Wehrmacht Day, Rommel, 1940.
+shortDescription: "RARE ORIGINAL WWII folder cover from Germany commemorating the German Afrika Korps, DAK, for wehrmacht day with stamps and cancels from Libya, Germany, Italy, Tunisia and France and assorted cancellations from the war theater of North Africa.

 2.200 copies produced but only a few are around."